micheledusi/Deckz/src/logic/mix.typ

 /// Split the given deck of cards into groups of specified sizes.
 /// This is useful for dealing cards to players or creating smaller decks from a larger one.
 ///
-/// The split is governed by the @cmd:deckz:split.size parameter, which can be a _single integer_ (if only one group of cards should be split from the original deck array) or an _array of integers_ (if multiple groups should be dealt from the same original deck array).
+/// The split is governed by the @cmd:deckz.mix:split.size parameter, which can be a _single integer_ (if only one group of cards should be split from the original deck array) or an _array of integers_ (if multiple groups should be dealt from the same original deck array).
 /// With this function, cards are guaranteed to be dealt *in-place*, meaning that the order of the cards in the original deck is preserved in the output groups.
-If you want to shuffle the cards before splitting them, you can use the @cmd:deckz:shuffle function before calling this function.
+If you want to shuffle the cards before splitting them, you can use the @cmd:deckz.mix:shuffle function before calling this function.
 ///
 /// The function produces an array containing *the groups of cards*, with some important warnings:
-/// - if the @cmd:deckz:split.rest is #value(true), the returned array will contain all cards in the input deck, with the remaining cards (i.e. those which were not split into groups of the specified sizes) at the end of the array, in one single group.
+/// - if the @cmd:deckz.mix:split.rest is #value(true), the returned array will contain all cards in the input deck, with the remaining cards (i.e. those which were not split into groups of the specified sizes) at the end of the array, in one single group.
-/// - if the @cmd:deckz:split.rest is #value(false), the returned array will contain only the split cards, and those which are not contained in the split groups will be discarded.
+/// - if the @cmd:deckz.mix:split.rest is #value(false), the returned array will contain only the split cards, and those which are not contained in the split groups will be discarded.
 ///
 /// Also, the function accepts a *random number generator* (`rng`) as an optional parameter.
 This `rng` follows the conventions of the #universe("suiji") library, which provides a random number generator.
-See the @cmd:deckz:split.rng parameter documentation for more information.
+See the @cmd:deckz.mix:split.rng parameter documentation for more information.
 ///
 /// The return value of this function depends on the `rng` parameter:
 /// - If `rng` is set to #value(auto), the function will return only the split groups, i.e. an array of arrays of cards.